marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 `./present_engine`

 The `./` command in Linux is used to run executable files from the current directory.
-Since `present_engine` is in the `/usr/local/bin` directory, we can run it from any location in our system.
-Because we want to run `present_engine` from the current directory, we use the aformentioned command.
+Since `present_engine` is in the `/usr/local/bin` directory, I can run it from any location in my system.
+Because I want to run `present_engine` from the current directory, I used the aformentioned command.
 After I ran `./present_engine` command, I unlocked the next challenge:

 ![](../images/Linux-101-Challenge-12.jpg)